Rush/mocha-finalize-each/README.md

 describe('some tests', function() {
   var sinonSandbox = sinon.sandbox.create();

-  finalizeEach(this, promise => {
+  // promise will be resolved after the test code resolves finalizeEach(this, promise => {
     // note: always return a promise here
     // note2: if you .catch an error and don't re-throw it your tests will always pass